UNE Online welcomes applications from students around the world

 Are you an international student?

 At UNE, an international student is someone who is not a U.S. citizen or permanent resident of the U.S. (holder of a “Green Card”).
 Prospective international students must meet the same admissions criteria required of all other applicants.
-It’s important to note that applicants to UNE online programs are not eligible for a student visa.

 An international applicant (not a U.S. citizen or permanent resident of the U.S. who will require a visa to study in the U.S.)